sachinkr91/api-rest-meetings/libs/javascript/docs/MeetingApi.md

 var apiInstance = new BlueJeansOnVideoRestApi.MeetingApi();

-var userId = 56; // Number | The ID of the user of interest.
+var userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

-var meetingId = 56; // Number | The ID of the meeting you want to view.
+var meetingId = 56; // Integer | The ID of the meeting you want to view.
 This is an integer value.
 You can find this ID by doing a list of meetings and referencing the \"id\" property.
 This is not the numeric meeting ID visible to users.

 var callback = function(error, data, response) {